coderabbitai/coderabbit-docs/docs/faq.md

 #### What access does CodeRabbit need to my repositories?

 CodeRabbit requests minimal access to perform code reviews and post comments on Pull Requests.
-On GitHub, it requires read access to metadata, code, discussions, and issues, as well as read/write access to pull requests.
-On GitLab, it requires read access to the repository, and the CodeRabbit Bot user requires a developer role.
+You can review the permissions requested during the installation process.

 #### How can I interact with the CodeRabbit bot?